 Although the killer whale (also known by its more benign-sounding name the orca) looks cute and magnificent to watch while it leaps in the water, don’t be fooled: It’s very deadly, attacking sharks, whales, and other large sea creatures and eating 100 pounds a day.

-Belonging to the oceanic dolphin family, it’s a toothed whale that is present in all oceans, but data on its populations is lacking.
+Belonging to the oceanic dolphin family, it’s a toothed whale that is present in all oceans, but data on its population is lacking.

 It’s the fastest sea creature in the world with the ability to sail 30 miles per hour.
 Size-wise, it can grow up to 30 feet long and weigh up to 12,000 pounds or six tons.